 This course is designed to provide a focus on the systems and processes that aid organizations in the distribution of products and services.
-The course will include utilize the quantitative and qualitative methods used by organizations in supporting its operations.
-Topics studied will include the examination of product creation, development, production, and distribution.
+The course covers the quantitative and qualitative methods used by organizations in supporting their operations.
+Topics studied include the examination of product creation, development, production, and distribution.